lmondada/dphil-thesis/content/04_matching/02_assumptions.md

 $u_1, \dots, u_k$ with $v = u_1$ and $v' = u_k$ such that $u_i$ is connected to
-$u_{i+1}$ through an operation $o$ and they correspond to the same pair of endpoints in the endpoints partition (i.e. the indices of $P_{type(o)}$ correspond to values $u_i$ and $u_{i+1}$ in $use(o) \sqcup def(o)$).
+$u_{i+1}$ through an operation $o$ and they correspond to the same pair of endpoints in the endpoints partition (i.e. the indices of $P_{type(o)}$ correspond to values $u_i$ and $u_{i+1}$ in
+$\textit{src}(o) \sqcup \textit{tgt}(o)$).

-#### Linearity assumption
+#### Linearity assumption and rigidity

-We impose a major restriction on the general case of minIR graphs, namely that all types in the type system $\Sigma$ must be linear[^graphiso].
-Using this assumption, every value has exactly one use and one define.
+Recall that in {{% refdefinition "def-linearity" %}}, $V_\textit{src}$ and
+$V_\textit{tgt}$ refer to the subset of values that are within the domain of definition of $\textit{src}$ and $\textit{tgt}$ respectively.
+For this chapter, we will assume $V_\textit{src} = V_\textit{tgt} = V$; in other words, minIR graphs are IO-free (this is w.l.o.g., see discussion after
+{{% refproposition "prop-dpo-valid" %}}) and all values are linear[^graphiso]
+(this is definitely _not_ w.l.o.g.!).

+As a result of this assumption, the subcategory of minIR graphs that we consider forms a _rigid_ category, as introduced by Danos et al. @Danos2014.
+The definition, which we reproduce here, is given in terms of morphisms that _intersect all components_ of the codomain.
+We refer to @Danos2014 for the precise definition of that notion: in the context of linear-valued minIR graphs, this is equivalent to requiring that the image of the graph homomorphism intersects every connected component of the codomain.

+{{% definition title="Rigid Category" id="def-rigid-category" %}}

+A category $\mathbb C$ is rigid if for all morphisms $A \xrightarrow{h} B$ in
+$\mathbb C$ that intersects all components of $B$ and for all
+$A \xrightarrow{g} C$ that factorises as $g = f \circ h$, then
+$B \xrightarrow{f} C$ is unique.

+{{% /definition %}}

+In other words, there is a unique way to extend a morphism $A \xrightarrow{g} C$ to a morphism $B \xrightarrow{f} C$, if it exists.
+If we interpret $A$ and $B$ as graph patterns that we are interested in matching with $A \subseteq B$, then rigidity guarantees that there is (at most) a unique way to extend a match morphism $A \to G$ into a match morphism on the larger pattern $B \to G$.

+The linearity assumption also has other useful consequences.
+Every linear value has exactly one use and one definition.
 As a result, all linear paths are disjoint and form a partition of the values of the graph.
 They correspond to the paths that form the connected components of the _fully split graph_, i.e. the graph obtained by splitting every operation.
-We call the number of linear paths (and hence the number of connected components in the fully split graph) the graph _width_, written $width(G)$.
-We also use the linear path decomposition to define _graph depth_, written $depth(G)$, as the longest linear path in $G$.
+We call the number of linear paths (and hence the number of connected components in the fully split graph) the _circuit width_, written $width(G)$.
+We also use the linear path decomposition to define _circuit depth_, written $depth(G)$, as the longest linear path in
+$G$.

 [^graphiso]:
-    This restriction is necessary: copyable values may admit an arbitrary number of adjacent hyperedges.
+    This restriction is necessary for our results: copyable values may admit an arbitrary number of adjacent hyperedges.
 As a result, minIR graph pattern matching with copyable values is a generalisation of the subgraph isomorphism problem, a well-known NP-complete problem @Cook1971.
 The approach generalises to non-linear types, but the complexity analysis no longer holds (we pay a computational price for every non-linear value matched).

-As discussed in {{% reflink "sec-gts-def" %}}, minIR rewrites are instantiated from transformation rules by minIR morphisms $\varphi: P \to G$.
-By assumption, all values in $G$ are linear, and thus $\varphi$ is injective.
-We say $\varphi$ is an embedding and write it as $\varphi: P \hookrightarrow G$.
+As discussed in {{% reflink "sec:rewrite-def" %}}, minIR rewrites are instantiated from transformation rules by minIR match morphisms $m: P \to G$.
+Restricting our considerations to linear-valued minIR graphs has the further implication that all such match morphsisms $m$ will be injective.
+We call $m$ an embedding and write it using greek letters and a hooked arrow
+$$m = \varphi: P \hookrightarrow G.$$

 Finding such embeddings $P \hookrightarrow G$ is the _pattern matching problem_ that we are solving.
 This problem is equivalent to finding minIR subgraphs